Exus Blog Article

 Third-party portals: the missing link between your bank and its collection agencies

-Debt collections is a complicated business.
+Debt collection is a complicated business.
 There are many moving pieces to juggle and any number of things that can go wrong.
-That’s why many banks choose to outsource some of their debt collections operations to third party agencies.
+That’s why many banks choose to outsource some of their debt collection operations to third-party agencies.

 This is an incredibly convoluted and complicated way of working that can be easily circumvented by a system where everyone is (quite literally) on the same page and the bank is able to monitor agency performance and interact in real-time.